Lorenz and Lugerde Ginthner House: Description

-The Ginthner House is a brick building on a limestone foundation.
+The Ginthner House is a brick building built on a limestone foundation.
 The main section rises two stories, with two sections at the rear dropping to one-and-a-half and one story respectively.
 All three sections have shallow hip roofs.
 The front façade is spanned by an elaborate porch.

 The tall, rectangular windows are topped with limestone hoods decorated with an incised boss.
 False gables rise above the roofline on both street façades, each of which is pierced with an oculus window admitting light into the attic.
 The cornice is highly detailed with dentils and brackets.
 In the corners and under the gables the brackets extend farther down onto the walls.

 A one-story frame structure once protruded from the side of the rear section, but has been removed.
 A kitchen porch and much of the ironwork were reconstructed in the 20th century based on an 1884 engraving of the house.
 Iron crests on the roof and porch were salvaged from an old hospital building in Menomonie, Wisconsin, and the fence was saved from a local cemetery.
-A detached garage at the rear of the lot is a modern addition and not considered an historic asset.
+A detached garage at the rear of the lot is a modern addition and not considered a historic asset.